SimonBuckner/kp-css/README.md

 kp-css
 ======

-Consolidation my learning from Kevin Powell's excellent (Conquering Responsive Layouts course|https://courses.kevinpowell.co/conquering-responsive-layouts)
+Consolidating my learning from Kevin Powell's excellent (Conquering Responsive Layouts course|https://courses.kevinpowell.co/conquering-responsive-layouts)

 Layout of the site
 ------------------

 ### Hero Text

 This demonstrates the relation between a vertical section of a page, a container for the content in that section and then the content itself.
 In this context, these elements are used for the following purposes.

 - Section
     - Covers the width of the visible page